sadavarterohit/ggformat/Readme.md

 the search terms.

 ## How To :
-Here's the link of a how to video on usage, contribution and installation : [link](...)
+Here's the link of a how to video on installation, usage and contribution: [link](...)